Setting up a SESAR User Account

 1. Access the “View/Edit User Code Permissions” tab of the “My Account” page in MySESAR.

-3. Input the GeoPass ID for the individual you want to grant permissions to
+3. Input the ORCiD or GeoPass ID for the individual you want to grant permissions to

 4. Choose your level of permission.